NEWS

 Renowned folklorist receives Williamson Prize from Indiana Landmarks

-In recognition of his trailblazing work helping generations find value in humble historic buildings, renown folklorist Henry H. Glassie will receive Indiana Landmarks’ 2024 Williamson Prize for outstanding leadership in historic preservation.
+In recognition of his trailblazing work helping generations find value in humble historic buildings, renowned folklorist Henry H. Glassie will receive Indiana Landmarks’ 2024 Williamson Prize for outstanding leadership in historic preservation.

 “More than anyone else, Henry has contributed to our knowledge of vernacular architecture and material culture, vastly broadening the scope of historic preservation,” says Marsh Davis, president of Indiana Landmarks.
 “He understands buildings the way an anthropologist would, using clues in buildings’ forms to point to their cultural and geographic origins.
 Many historic buildings would have been otherwise lost if Henry had not taught us what they are and why they are important.”